electronicarts/fonttik/README.md

 `>cmake --build --preset windows-release`

 Note: There are some CUDA presets that allow to build OpenCV with hardware acceleration.
 To be able to use CUDA you will need an NVidia GPU and their compilers, for more information you can read the [OpenCV docs on the topic](https://docs.opencv.org/2.4/modules/gpu/doc/introduction.html).

+More presets can be added to the CMakePresets.json file or defined in a CMakeUserPresets.json file.

+Build options:
+- BUILD_EXAMPLE_APP: build Fonttik example console application
+- BUILD_SHARED_LIBS: build Fonttik as a shared library
+- EXPORT_FONTTIK: export and install library
+- BUILD_TESTS: build library unit tests
+- BUILD_COVERAGE: build code coverage (only available for Linux)

 ## Running the tool